humit/wp-cloud/README.md

 This README describes the required steps to create a new local WordPress for development purposes:

+Note that the wp-dev.sh script needs editing, please see the lines containing "CHANGEME".

 - Run the following in terminal screen:

 ```sh